unknown-technologies/weblsi-11/README.md

 LSI-11 in the Browser
 =====================

-This is an emulator of an LSI-11 system (PDP-11/03-L) connected to a VT240 emulator, all running in the browser.
+This is an emulation of an LSI-11 system (PDP-11/03-L) connected to a virtual VT240 terminal, all running in the browser.

 The emulated system has 6 modules installed:
 - KD11-NA (M7270) CPU